netbeast/docs/README.md

 You can also join the Netbeast community [Netbeast](http://bit.ly/1FfOLZS)

 #### Get Started!
-* <a href="https://github.com/netbeast-co/router/wiki/Build-your-own-router">What is a netbeast?
-Build your own with Raspberry Pi!</a>
-* <a href="https://github.com/netbeast-co/router/wiki/Install-your-own-app-into-router">Develop and install your 1st app into netbeast router</a>
-* <a href="https://github.com/netbeast-co/router/wiki/Python-apps-in-router">Python apps in the netbeast</a>
-* <a href="https://github.com/netbeast-co/router/wiki/How-to-set-a-logo-for-your-application">Set a logo for your applications</a>
+Aplicación con código.

 #### Wiki

-Go our wiki site [LINK WIKI] where we publish all new features about the project.
+Go our wiki site [WIKI](https://github.com/netbeast-co/docs/wiki) where we publish all new features about the project.

 ## Report an issue or ask us